 My friends’ thoughts are echoed by those of Dr. Edith Eva Eger, a Holocaust survivor who became a psychologist specializing in trauma.
 When she was interviewed by Oprah from her home, she said:

 “Any experience we have that makes you stronger—if you survive it, that means that you have the mentality of finding some good in everything.
 This is a wake-up call, a time out to see if we can empower each other to stretch our comfort zone and to find a way to become survivors.”

 I realized that the only source of liberation for us at this point is our thoughts.
-I was subconsciously aware of this, but living through this ordeal has given me a deep, visceral understanding of what it means.
+I was aware of this on some level, but living through this ordeal has given me a deep, visceral understanding of what it means.
 What’s happening right now is a hard pill to swallow, but complaining and scapegoating will make it harder than it needs to be.

 “A sizable body of research exploring the nature of consciousness, carried on for more than thirty years in prestigious scientific institutions around the world, shows that thoughts are capable of affecting everything from the simplest machines to the most complex living beings.
 This evidence suggests that human thoughts and intentions are an actual physical “something” with astonishing power to change our world.
 Every thought we have is tangible energy with the power to transform.
 A thought is not only a thing; a thought is a thing that influences other things.”

-At this moment, with all the limitations placed on us to keep us safe, we have the perfect opportunity to shift our attitudes to acceptance and gratitude.
-Practicing gratitude will create a surge of feel-good neurotransmitters such as dopamine, making us alert.
-We will become benefactors, capable of coming up with solutions rather than feeding hysteria.
+At this moment, with all the limitations placed on us to keep us safe, we have the perfect opportunity to change our attitude to acceptance and gratitude.
+Practicing gratitude creates a surge of feel-good neurotransmitters such as dopamine.
+We’ll become benefactors, capable of coming up with solutions rather than feeding hysteria.

 Here are some ways to shift your attitude when you can’t change anything else: